aldrin-exchange/vesting/README.md

 ### Update Vested Tokens

 As time passes by, more tokens get vested as per the schedule.
-Hence the purpose of this endpoint is to update the field `cumulative_vested` in the `Vesting` account.
+Hence the purpose of this permissionless endpoint is to update the field `cumulative_vested` in the `Vesting` account.
 We update it according to the following logic:

 The schedule is composed by two periods, a period of cliff versting in which the tokens are vested only at the end of the cliff date, and a period in which the vesting occurs linearly over time (discrete over the period type).